 What is Mesothelioma?

-Definition of Mesothelioma: A rare, aggressive form of cancer that attacks the tissue lining of internal organs.
+Mesothelioma is a rare, aggressive form of cancer that attacks the tissue lining of internal organs.
 This protective tissue lining is known as the mesothelium.
 While the main cause of various cancers is vaguely understood, this form of cancer is a man-caused cancer which is directly associated to a person being exposed to asbestos.
 Once tiny asbestos fibers have entered the body via esophageal or tracheal pathways, they will become lodged into the protective tissue lining mentioned above.
-This lodging disrupts natural cell development, which promotes the growth of abnormal cells, which ultimately leads to either asbestosis or some form of mesothelioma cancer.
+This lodging disrupts natural cell development, which promotes the growth of abnormal cells.
+The uncontrollable growth of cells is the general cause cancer.

 The mesothelium consists of two layers: